 Many characters are absent (Ezra, Gascogne, Pyoro, even the pirate leader).

-The Nirvana is a cool ship, but it's also loaded with quirks.
+What a Piece of Junk: The Nirvana is also loaded with quirks.
 The crew barely understands what the Paksis actually is, more less what it's actually capable of; Add to that the fact that it was created by fusing a pirate ship full of looted tech, and a 100 year old colony ship that had been refurbished into a warship.
 Early episodes were spent just trying to get the darn thing functional, and it's pretty much a hodgepodge of Jury-rigs, ad-lib modifications, re-purposed modules, state-of-art tech, salvaged tech, and black-boxes.
-Sections of the ship are so old that the crew can't even use them, and it's also not unusual for things to break down or fall apart.
+Sections of the ship are so old that the crew can't even use them, and it's not unusual for things to break down or fall apart.
 Hell, the events of one episode were kicked off when the men's dorms were flooded due to a plumbing problem.

 Crowning Momentof Heartwarming: At the end of the final episode, as the shuttle is preparing to leave, Misty drags Dita up to Hibiki, insisting that Dita has "a favor" to ask of Hibiki.
 What Dita wants is for Hibiki to call her "Dita" again, like he did when she came to his aid against the Big Bad.
 Hibiki develops a Luminescent Blush, gets flustered, and turns her down flat, telling her he can't do that "for no reason."
 Hibiki trudges up the gangplank to the shuttle.
 Dita turns away with tears in her eyes, and suddenly Hibiki shouts, "Dita!"
 Dita stops, turns around, and there's Hibiki grinning, with his hand outstretched toward her.
 "Come on!", he shouts.
 Dita blinks away her tears, shouts back "Yes!", and runs up the ramp to join Hibiki, jumping the final distance to grasp Hibiki's hand as the first opening song, Trust, swells and the credits roll.